- Reference Number: HEY-918/2020

 Are there any complications and risks with injection treatment?

-Regardless of the drug used, each injection procedure carries a small risk (1:1000) of serious complication including infection inside the eyeball (endophthalmitis) which can potentially result in total loss of vision if not treated promptly (see Information for Patients Under-Going Intravitreal Injections leaflet).
+Regardless of the drug is used, each injection procedure carries a small risk (1:1000) of serious complication including infection inside the eyeball (endophthalmitis) which can potentially result in total loss of vision if not treated promptly (see Information for Patients Under-Going Intravitreal Injections leaflet).

 There are no proven risks to your general health with this course of injections.
 There is a theoretical risk of blood clotting (strokes and heart attack) with anti-VEGF drugs though this has not been proven after many years’ experience of using these drugs in large numbers of patients.